Happiness only real when shared?

 From time to time, you receive good news.
 It might not be as often as you would like to, but sometimes you get to know something that makes you feel happy.
 A job offer, a marriage, academic achievements, winning a prize are some examples of such great things.

-When this happens, we all know that these wonderful and marvellous feelings are better when shared with someone.
+When this happens, we all know that these wonderful and marvelous feelings are better when shared with someone.
 Someone typically being a close friend or relative.

 Happiness only real when shared

-Good friends will be happy for you and will likely celebrate it with you if you ask to.
-Moreover, there are people (sometimes in our circle of friends or family) whose reaction will not be alike.
-These can get jealous from you and even wish you failure, albeit they will not gain anything by doing so.
-These are bad persons.
+Good friends will be happy for you and will likely celebrate it with you if you ask them to.
+However, there are other people (sometimes in our circle of friends or family) whose reaction will not be alike.
+These can get jealous of you and even wish you failure, albeit they would not gain anything if that happened.
+These are just bad persons.

-However, the people’s reaction to great news is not binary.
+People’s reaction to great news is not binary though.
 There is another possible reaction which might not be malicious, but that has some traits of selfishness.
-I denote these manifestations as “mini-egoisms”.
+We could denote these manifestations as “mini-egoisms”.
 Let me pose an example.